guildai/guildai/guild/tests/dependencies.md

 operation.
 These are known as *operation sources*.

 Operation sources must reference a model operation.
-The operation may be defined for the source model, another model in the modelfile, or a model defined in a package.
+The operation may be defined for the source model, another model in the guildfile, or a model defined in a package.
 Operation references must be in a format that can be parsed using `op.OpRef.from_string`.